 Retroreflective Signs

 Retroreflective signs are important for the safety of passengers, drivers and the public.
-All hire vehicles, including rideshare, when being used to provide passenger services must have a retroreflective sign displayed on or near the rear of the driver’s side of the vehicle.
+All hire and rideshare vehicles, (except motorcycles) must have a retroreflective sign displayed on or near the rear of the driver’s side of the vehicle when being used to provide passenger services.

 This fact sheet answers some frequently asked questions on retroreflective signs.